HATCH Summit Lab Sprints

 EDUCATION || PLANETARY HEALTH >> Gaia2.0

-Facilitator: Mark Goerner
+LAB LEAD/AREA EXPERT: Mark Goerner

 Climate change is a threat to our planet’s future, and rising sea levels are having an immediate impact on Panama’s island communities.
 The challenge is to create a comprehensive, nationwide plan to increase recycling and shift the collective mindset away from complacency to engagement in solutions.